Katseye: History

-Pre-debut activities and formation
+2007–2024: Pre-debut activities and formation through Dream Academy

 Several members of Katseye had experience in professional dance, television, and the entertainment industry before debuting with the group.
-Sophia, born to Filipino musical theater actress Carla Guevara Laforteza, began singing at age three, and later made a television appearance on the game show Family Feud Philippines as a contestant in 2022.
-Atlanta-born Daniela began competitive dancesport at age three, and notably appeared on America's Got Talent season 8 in 2013, and became a Top 10 finalist on So You Think You Can Dance: The Next Generation in 2016.
-Born and raised in Honolulu, Megan was also trained in professional dance from a young age.
-Lara, under the stage name Lara Raj, began acting and singing at an early age, featuring in a campaign video for Michelle Obama's Global Girls Alliance, an initiative for the Obama Foundation in 2018.
-Swiss-born Manon gained popularity through short-form video content on TikTok and Instagram, where she posted fashion and lifestyle clips beginning in 2021.
+Sophia Laforteza, born to Filipino musical theater actress Carla Guevara Laforteza, began singing at age three, and in 2022 appeared on the game show Family Feud Philippines as a contestant.
+Atlanta-born Daniela Avanzini began competitive dancesport at age three, and appeared on America's Got Talent season 8 in 2013, and was a top 10 finalist on So You Think You Can Dance: The Next Generation in 2016.
+Megan Skiendiel was also trained in professional dance from a young age.
+Lara Raj began acting and singing at an early age, featuring in a campaign video for Michelle Obama's Global Girls Alliance, an initiative for the Obama Foundation in 2018.
+Manon Bannerman gained popularity through short-form video content on TikTok and Instagram, where she posted fashion and lifestyle clips beginning in 2021.
 She also pursued modeling work in Switzerland.
-Yoonchae, the group's youngest member and a native of South Korea, became a K-pop trainee in 2020 before joining the lineup of Dream Academy.
+Yoonchae Jeung, the group's youngest member and a native of South Korea, became a K-pop trainee in 2020 before joining the lineup of Dream Academy.

 Formal preparations for the group began in November 2021, when Hybe and Geffen Records launched a worldwide audition process for a girl group with "contestants from around the world", as part of the joint venture Hybe x Geffen Records.
-With auditions held across South Korea, the United States, Japan, and the United Kingdom in 2022, the partnership aimed to create a group that would "transcend national, cultural, and artistic boundaries".
-In an interview with the Korea JoongAng Daily, Hybe founder Bang Si-hyuk expressed his intentions to promote the resultant group to the American market.
-From more than 120,000 applicants, twenty contestants were selected to participate in the reality competition series The Debut: Dream Academy, which determined the final lineup through a series of performance-based missions.
-Prior to the series premiere, the contestants were trained for a year in Los Angeles, California, through methods prevalent in the Korean idol trainee system.
-Premiering on August 19, 2023, the competition concluded on November 18, with Sophia Laforteza, Lara Rajagopalan, Yoonchae Jeung, Megan Skiendiel, Daniela Avanzini, and Manon Bannerman selected as the six members of Katseye.
+With auditions in South Korea, the United States, Japan, and the United Kingdom in 2022, the partnership aimed to create a group that would "transcend national, cultural, and artistic boundaries".
+In an interview with the Korea JoongAng Daily, Hybe founder Bang Si-hyuk expressed his intention to promote the resultant group to the US market.
+From more than 120,000 applicants, 20 were selected to participate in the reality competition series The Debut: Dream Academy, which determined the final lineup through a series of performance-based missions.
+Before the series premiere, the contestants were trained for a year in Los Angeles using methods from the Korean idol trainee system.
+The competition concluded on November 18, 2023, with Sophia Laforteza, Lara Raj, Yoonchae Jeung, Megan Skiendiel, Daniela Avanzini, and Manon Bannerman chosen as the members of Katseye.